dogmaticcentral/CG/README.md

    [blastdbcmd](https://www.ncbi.nlm.nih.gov/books/NBK279689/)
   tool; blastdbcmd has batch mode (blastdbcmd -h)).
 When you are happy with your fasta file, put is somewhere where [23_ensembl_coding_seqs.py](icgc/10_local_db_loading/23_ensembl_coding_seqs.py) can find it.
-  Note that this is optional: if you are happy wihtout knowing the position of the missense mutant on the canonical translation, you can move on without this step.
+  Note that this is optional: if you are happy without knowing the position of the missense mutant on the canonical translation, you can move on without this step.